Warriors: We Have Earned the Rest of Our Lives

 Thank God my wife did not leave me.
 I think I would have if I were her.
 I even had a couple of army brothers tell me “Dude.
 Get.
 Help.”
 I checked into the vet center in town.
 I did the PTSD screening and despite having checked yes to 75% of the questions, I was arguing (more like bargaining) with the counselor that this could not possibly be me.
 Eventually, I started counseling and now am doing alright.
 I also went back to church and had some honest conversations with my Maker.
 They were not pretty, and I think I lost the arguments.

 I finally got up the courage to get involved with other veterans who are not doing so well.
-I am very active in church, too, and I recommitted to my marriage.
-After all, my wife deserved better than what I had been giving her and killing myself would only have aggravated her struggles with me.
-I still do not feel the same sense of purpose I did in combat and I never will again; but I have gotten into some very worthwhile things.
+I am active in church, too, and I recommitted to my marriage.
+After all, my wife deserved better than what I had been giving her, and killing myself would only have aggravated her struggles with me.
+I still do not feel the same sense of purpose I did in combat and I never will again, but I have gotten into some very worthwhile things.
 I am the patriarch of a very impressive family.
 I do not know how much credit I deserve for that, but it is what it is.
 I don’t know how much I have done for the local veterans, but I get more requests all the time.

 It is harder to see real outcomes in the civilian world.
-In uniform, I called for CAS and things blew up.
+In uniform, I called for CAS (Combat Air Support) and things blew up.
 Problem solved.
-I set a charge that took the door down and rounded up the nefarious characters inside and sent them to an all-expenses paid Caribbean vacation in Cuba.
+I set a charge that took the door down and rounded up the nefarious characters inside and sent them to an all-expenses-paid Caribbean vacation in Cuba.
 Problem solved.
 On the outside things happen slower and you have to look for the results.
 I do not know what, if anything, I have actually accomplished for fellow vets, but I do know they keep asking me.
 Not as sexy as CAS and certainly not as definitive, but that does not mean it is not something.

 It is a long road back and the road never truly ends, even after death.
 We have earned the rest of our lives.
 What do you want that story to be?
 That you gave out and shot yourself?
 That you started a camp for troubled boys and girls?
 That you became a professional athlete?
 All of these are things combat vets have done.